adrienjoly/react-1poll/README.md

 The `gh-pages` branch of this repository contains:

-- The project's landing page, as seen on [adrienjoly.com/1poll](http://adrienjoly.com/1poll);
 - The `1poll` react component, as defined in [the component subdirectory](https://github.com/adrienjoly/1poll/tree/gh-pages/component);
 - A [demo page](http://adrienjoly.com/1poll/demo) to demonstrate the use of the `1poll` component.